kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 You have already installed at least two KubeSphere clusters.
 Please refer to [Installing on Linux](../../../installing-on-linux) or [Installing on Kubernetes](../../../installing-on-kubernetes) if they are not ready yet.

 {{< notice note >}}
 Multi-cluster management requires Kubesphere to be installed on the target clusters.
-If you have an existing cluster, please install a minimal KubeSphere on it as an agent, see [Installing Minimal KubeSphere on Kubernetes](../../installing-on-kubernetes/minimal-kubesphere-on-k8s) for details.
+If you have an existing cluster, you can deploy KubeSphere on it with a minimal installation so that it can be imported.
+See [Minimal KubeSphere on Kubernetes](../../../quick-start/minimal-kubesphere-on-k8s/) for details.
 {{</ notice >}}

 ## Agent Connection

 The component [Tower](https://github.com/kubesphere/tower) of KubeSphere is used for agent connection.
 Tower is a tool for network connection between clusters through the agent.
 If the H Cluster cannot access the M Cluster directly, you can expose the proxy service address of the H cluster.
 This enables the M Cluster to connect to the H cluster through the agent.
 This method is applicable when the M Cluster is in a private environment (e.g. IDC) and the H Cluster is able to expose the proxy service.
-The agent connection is also applicable when your clusters are distributed in different cloud providers.
+The agent connection is also applicable when your clusters are distributed across different cloud providers.

 ### Prepare a Host Cluster